msgpo/albert-plugins-1/README.md

 A simple bluetooth on-off toggle.
 Can also launch `blueman-manager` if installed.

 ## pasink
-Modile to easily change the default PulseAudio sink.
+Module to easily change the default PulseAudio sink.
 Does *not* switch audio streams to selected sink.